status-im/nimbus-eth1/nimbus_unified/README.md

 * Apache License, Version 2.0: [LICENSE-APACHEv2](LICENSE-APACHEv2) or https://www.apache.org/licenses/LICENSE-2.0

-at your option.
 These files may not be copied, modified, or distributed except according to those terms.